 Safety and security

-You’ll want to reassure customers that their information is kept private and secure.
-It’s also important to address any common questions about the safety of using the product itself.
-Bootea, for example, addresses concerns for its detox products when it comes to pregnancy.
+You’ll want to reassure customers their information is kept private and secure.
+It’s also essential to address any common questions about the safety of using the product itself.
+Bootea, for example, addresses concerns about its detox products when it comes to pregnancy.

 Product features and brand promises

 What’s your brand’s or product’s differentiator, and what questions do customers have about this?
-You want to use FAQs to reiterate your messaging.
-Many cosmetics brands, for example, use their FAQ pages to talk about cruelty-free products and the queries customers have around that.
+You want to use your FAQ page to reiterate your messaging.
+Many cosmetics brands, for example, use their FAQ pages to talk about cruelty-free products and customers’ queries around that.

 Using the product

-You want to use FAQs to not only persuade prospective customers but also to help customers who’ve made a purchase.
-Answer questions centered around getting started with the product, addressing any issues that customers might have when first using it.
+You want to use FAQs to persuade prospective customers and help customers who’ve made a purchase.
+Answer questions centered around getting started with the product and addressing any issues customers might have when first using it.

-If you want to get the most out of your FAQ pages, you need to make it discoverable where it matters most in the customer journey: when potential customers are considering a purchase and when existing customers are about to reach out to you.
+If you want to get the most out of your FAQ pages, you need to make it discoverable where it matters most in the customer journey.
+Make FAQs accessible when potential customers are considering a purchase, and when existing customers are about to reach out to you.

 You might see most FAQ pages buried at the bottom of a website’s footer, but they’re better off incorporated into your site as part of your Support or Contact Us page, or your navigation menu, to ensure it gets found.
-It’s also important to update your FAQ page over time, as new customer concerns come up or as new opportunities arise to link to other pages in your questions and continue the customer journey.
+Updating your FAQ page as new customer concerns or opportunities arise is important.

 The FAQ page is often an afterthought for many websites.
-But used strategically, it can add a lot of value in different ways, from reducing the burden on customer support to alleviating purchasing anxieties.
+But used strategically, it can add value in different ways, from reducing the burden on customer support to alleviating purchasing anxieties.
 So, are you making the most of yours?

 Why are FAQ pages bad?

-- Collect common questions from website visitors and customers.
+- Identify common questions from website visitors and customers.

-- Write concise, clear answers to those questions.
+- Write concise, clear answers to questions, offering multiple solutions.